The intricate pattern of the brain: the memory object

 Another form of confabulation can occur when a certain pattern that has been discovered can change over time.
 Since memory objects are reused, it is possible for these connections between them to alter somewhat.
 A person used to think a certain thing about a certain pattern, but now, because of experience, their perception of it has changed.
 The memory object previously used is no longer founded on the same underlying memory objects.
 They have changed somewhat.
 The overall conclusion is roughly still the same, but the person’s understanding has become slightly different.
 If this happens with too many memory objects of memories, this could lead to confabulation.
 If this happens too much, it will lead to incoherent memories and ultimately forgetting.

-The last form of confabulation I want to speculate on is this: if a specific memory object that is unique to the event that has to be remembered has its plasticity diminished, it can still be “present” in the form of the other nodes forcing a signal to this area in the LTM where there used to be a node.
+The last form of confabulation I want to speculate on is this: if a specific memory object that is unique to the event that has to be remembered has its plasticity diminished, it can still be “present” in the form of the other nodes forcing a signal to this area in the brain where there used to be a node.
 This means that if this area is stimulated enough by the nodes that used to be connected to it, the node can recreate itself.
-This works only if a sufficient amount of nodes interacts.
+This works only if a sufficient amount of nodes interact.
 I can imagine that if there are not enough nodes, a new node can still be constructed, but elsewhere.
 Or a different path can be chosen than the one that existed originally.
 This would then also result in a confabulation.

 I will speculate that probably a huge amount of memory in people’s heads is, in fact, confabulated.
 The older the memory, the more confabulation is in it.